Philippa (Pip) Ballantine

 She first earned a Bachelor of Arts in English Literature and Political Science and then a Bachelor of Applied Science in Library and Information Science.
 So soon enough she found herself working in the magical world of libraries where she stayed for over a decade.

 Her first professional sale was in 1997, and since then she has gone on to produce mostly novel length fiction.
 In 2006 she became New Zealand’s first podcast novelist, and she has voiced and produced Weaver’s Web, Chasing the Bard, Weather Child and Digital Magic as podiobooks.
-Her podcasts have been short listed for the Parsec Awards, and won a Sir Julius Vogel award.
+Her podcasts have won a Parsec Award and a Sir Julius Vogel award.

 Tee Morris began his writing career with his 2002 historical epic fantasy, MOREVI The Chronicles of Rafe & Askana.
 In 2005 Tee took MOREVI into the then-unknown podosphere, making his novel the first book podcast in its entirety.
 That experience led to the founding of Podiobooks.com and collaborating with Evo Terra and Chuck Tomasi on Podcasting for Dummies and its follow-up, Expert Podcasting Practices for Dummies.
 He won acclaim and accolades for his cross-genre fantasy-detective Billibub Baddings Mysteries, the podcast of The Case of the Singing Sword winning him the 2008 Parsec Award for Best Audio Drama.
 Along with those titles, Tee has written articles and short stories for BenBella Books’s Farscape Forever: Sex, Drugs, and Killer Muppets, the podcast anthology VOICES: New Media Fiction, BenBella Books’ So Say We All: Collected Thoughts and Opinions of Battlestar Galactica, and Dragon Moon Press’ Podthology: The Pod Complex.

-When he is not writing, Tee enjoys life in Virginia alongside Philippa Ballantine, his daughter, and five cats (3 female, 2 males).
-Considering the male-to-female ratio in his house, Tee understands how General Custer felt near his end.
+When he is not writing, Tee enjoys life in Virginia alongside Philippa Ballantine, his daughter, and five cats (1 female, 2 males).